Agenda & Abstracts

 - Making the transition from science to a commercial-oriented role

-- Tips for handling tough situations such as layoffs, reorganizations, new job responsibilities, harassment (should we go there?)
+- Tips for handling tough situations such as layoffs, reorganizations and new job responsibilities

 - Life Science industry trends for the next five years